OpenBiome and Finch Therapeutics: working together to ensure continued safe access to FMT.

-- We will continue to catalyze research in the microbiome by providing clinical investigators with logistical and material support and by facilitating standardization and knowledge transfer across this field.
-With additional resources from this collaboration, we will support early-stage, high-risk, and long-term microbiome research programs that might not be able to secure traditional funding.
+- We will continue to catalyze research on the microbiome by providing clinical investigators with logistical and material support and by facilitating standardization and knowledge transfer across this field.
+With additional resources from Finch, we will support early-stage, high-risk, and long-term microbiome research programs that might not be able to secure traditional funding.
 In the future, we hope that this work will advance public knowledge of how gut bacteria can be engineered to help cure or even prevent disease.

 To learn more: